-Report Quality - Where concerns have been raised by a party involved in the inspection process that quality of the information in the report is not adequate, the contents are then deemed to be unsuitable for members to view as an accurate record of the inspection that has taken place.
+Report Quality - Where concerns have been raised by a party involved in the inspection process that quality of the information in the report is not adequate, the contents are then deemed to be unsuitable for other organisations to view as an accurate record of the inspection that has taken place.

 Non SIRE Inspection Information - If the report contains details that are not relevant to the inspection.

 Compliance Investigation - The report is subject to a compliance investigation which could call into question the quality and validity of the inspection report.

 If a report is withdrawn in error, you can contact SIRE support by email at email@example.com